qihongl/learn-hippo/README.md

 [URL]()

-You can run Simulation 1, 2, 4, and 5 and see the results 10 minutes.
+You can run Simulations 1, 2, 4, and 5 and see the results in 10 minutes.
 Once you are in the Code Ocean capsule, simply click **reproducible run**.
 To specify which simulation you would like to run, go to `code/src/demo.py`, on line 31, change `simulation_id` to 1, 2, 4, or 5, and then click **reproducible run** again.
 Once you are done, you can check the figures listed in the timeline (right hand side, under reproducible run).

 ## Dependencies

 This is a python-based project.
-The list of dependencies and their version information are listed [here](https://github.com/qihongl/learn-hippo/blob/master/requirement.txt).
+The list of dependencies and their version information is provided [here](https://github.com/qihongl/learn-hippo/blob/master/requirement.txt).
-The code should work as long as the version of your packages are close to what I used.
+The code should work as long as the versions of your packages are close to what I used.

 I used a cluster to parallelize model training, so that most simulations took less than a day.
 The cluster I used at Princeton uses [Slurm](https://slurm.schedmd.com/documentation.html).
 So depends on where you are, the job submission files
 (e.g.